A Closed Queueing Maintenance Network with Two Batch Policies: A Virtual Closed Queueing Network

-Note that all the elements of the infinitesimal generator $\mathbf{Q}$ are given in Appendix A.
+All the elements of the infinitesimal generator $\mathbf{Q}$ are given in Appendix A.

-The structure of the matrix $\mathbf{Q}$ is beautiful with bidiagonal blocks and a special block $Q_{M,0}$ in the lower-left corner.
-Obviously, the matrix-geometric method (see Neuts \cite{Neu:1981} or Latouche and Ramaswami \cite{Lat:1999}) will be inapplicable for such a Markov process $\mathbf{Q}$ .
-Thus, to compute the stationary probabilities of the Markov process $ \mathbf{Q}$, we need to use the UL-type RG-factorization (see Li \cite {Li:2010} for more details).
-To this end, we write
+The structure of the matrix $\mathbf{Q}$ is bidiagonal blocks with a special block $Q_{M,0}$ in the lower-left corner.
+Obviously, the matrix-geometric method (see \cite{neuts1994matrix} or \cite {latouche1999introduction}) does not apply to such a Markov process.
+Thus, to compute the stationary probabilities of the Markov process, we need to use the UL-type RG-factorization (see \cite {li2010constructive} for details).
+To this end, we write $ Q_{M,M}^{[\leq M]}=Q_{M,M}$, and for $1\leq k\leq M-1$,